-Neville Vakharia is the Associate Dean for Research and Planning in the Westphal College and an Associate Professor and Research Director in Drexel's renowned graduate Arts Administration & Museum Leadership program, teaching courses in management, strategic planning, entrepreneurship, and related subjects while undertaking research and development projects that seek to strengthen the arts, cultural, and creative sector.
+Neville Vakharia is the Associate Dean for Research and Planning in the Westphal College and an Associate Professor in the graduate Arts Administration & Museum Leadership program.
+He teaches management, strategic planning, entrepreneurship, and related subjects while undertaking research and development projects that seek to strengthen the arts, cultural, and creative sector.
 His research centers on the role that technology, innovation, and knowledge play in building sustainable, resilient, and relevant organizations and communities.
 His work has been published internationally and he has developed new tools and resources to benefit the cultural and social sectors.
 Neville is a frequent speaker, facilitator, and panelist for a wide range of conferences and events nationally and internationally.

 Prior to Drexel, Neville was the director of the Cultural Data Project at The Pew Charitable Trusts (now SMU DataArts), a growing national initiative created to improve the management and financial capacity of arts and cultural organizations, inform grant-making strategies, and serve as a powerful tool for policy research and analysis.
 At Pew, he oversaw the program’s strategic direction, operations, and national expansion from a start-up enterprise to multi-million dollar organization.